Microscopic approach to a class of 1D quantum critical models: The model

 \subsection{General remarks on the scope of applicability of the model}

 The structure of the spectrum and form factors that we discussed throughout this section already appeared in the paper \cite{KozKitMailTerMultiRestrictedSums}.

 The formula for the form factors of local operators taken between excited states belonging to critical classes can be proven within the framework of the algebraic Bethe Ansatz for various quantum integrable models on the basis of determinant representations for their form factors \cite{KMTFormfactorsperiodicXXZ,KorepinSlavnovApplicationDualFieldsFredDets,KozFFConjFieldNLSELatticeSpacingGoes0,OotaInverseProblemForFieldTheoriesIntegrability,SlavnovFormFactorsNLSE}.
 The corresponding calculations are a straightforward generalisation of the method developed in \cite{KozKitMailSlaTerEffectiveFormFactorsForXXZ,KozKitMailSlaTerThermoLimPartHoleFormFactorsForXXZ,SlavnovFormFactorsNLSE}.
-However, we do trust that the decomposition \eqref{ecriture conjecture form general facteur de forme deux etats excites} is, in fact, universal.
+However, we strongly believe that the decomposition \eqref{ecriture conjecture form general facteur de forme deux etats excites} is, in fact, universal.
 More precisely, the properly normalised form factor $\mc{F}_{ \ell_{ \e{out} }- \ell_{ \e{in} } }\big( \mc{O}_r \big)$ is definitely model dependent and thus can only be obtained on the basis of exact computations.
 Its explicit expression is available for many quantum integrable models.
 However, we do trust that the local microscopic pre-factors and the leading power-law behaviour in $L$ is universal: namely that they take the same form for models belonging to the Luttinger liquid universality class.
-This has been confirmed by perturbative calculations around a free model \cite{CauxGlazmanImambekovShasiNonUniversalPrefactorsFromFormFactors}.
+Parts of this structure have been confirmed by perturbative calculations around a free model in \cite{CauxGlazmanImambekovShasiNonUniversalPrefactorsFromFormFactors}.

 The attentive reader might observe a slight difference between the expression for the form factors taken between critical excited states as given in Section \ref{Section dvpt a grand L des FF} and Section 2.4 of paper \cite{KozKitMailTerMultiRestrictedSums}.
 More precisely, the formulae differ by \begin{itemize} \item[i)] an overall sign \beq (-1)^{n_{p;+}+n_{p;-}+n_{k;+}+n_{k;-} }\cdot (-1)^{ \frac{n_{p;+}}{2}(n_{p;+}-1) } \cdot (-1)^{ \frac{n_{k;+}}{2}(n_{k;+}-1) } \; ; \enq \item[ii)] in \cite{KozKitMailTerMultiRestrictedSums}, the expression for the normalisation constant $C^{(\ell_{ \e{out} } - \ell_{\e{in}} )} \big( \nu_r^+, \nu_r^- \big)$ took the form \beq C^{(\ell_{ \e{out} }; \ell_{\e{in}} )}_{\e{original}} \big( \nu_r^+, \nu_r^- \big) \; = \; G\bigg( \ba{cc} 1 + \nu_r^- , 1-\nu_r^+ , 1+\ell_{\e{in}} - \nu_{r}^-, 1-\ell_{\e{in}} + \nu_r^+ \\ 1 - \ell_{\e{in}} + \nu_r^- , 1+\ell_{\e{in}}-\nu_r^+ , 1 - \ell_{\e{out}}+\ell_{\e{in}} - \nu_r^- , 1+ \ell_{\e{out}}-\ell_{\e{in}} + \nu_r^+ \ea \bigg) \;; \enq